Your Pre-school and Elementary School in Vienna

 EY 1: ‘You’ve got a friend in me’

 The students are busily creating lanterns that will be sold at our Winter Wonderland Festival.
-This year, all of our profit will be donated to SUPERAR.
+In the year 2024, all of our profit will be donated to SUPERAR.
 (Superar is a not-for-profit organization that empowers children and young adults across Europe by providing cost-free musical instruction and resources.
 Their objective is to strengthen individuals and communities by harnessing the power of music to bring about a positive societal change.)
 Please help us to support this important initiative!

 EY 2: "Letter Day - ‘d’"